build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 Now that we've created the infrastructure, we need to deploy our application container to the infrastructure.

-## 4. Setup GitHub Action Workflow
+## 4. Setup GitHub Actions Workflow
 We need a tool to implement our CI/CD pipeline to build and test our app and deploy it to that infrastructure.
 Today, we'll use GitHub Actions.
 We could even build and test our *infrastructure code* and deploy it with GitHub Actions, but we'll save that for another day.

 ### What Are GitHub Actions